 - Start gathering data (financials, overhead line items, sales projections, workflows, production rates, material lists, plant lists, labor rates, equipment costs…etc).

 - Think about any customizations that you would like that would be specific to you.

 - Work with your implementation and training specialist to set out a realistic schedule helping you get your new system setup

 - Regular communication and feedback between your team and the implementation and training specialist.
 Involve a product manager or account manager when needed.

 - Keep an open mind through the process.

 - Stay connected to the software company, make sure everyone on your team is getting release notes and other important information about the new system you have in place.

-We truly live and breathe this stuff everyday.
+We truly live and breathe this stuff every day.
 We love it when you are in the process of doing your due diligence.
 Not every system out there is right for everyone.
 Do what you can now to do make sure you have checked off every box on your list.
-You’re investing in operating system for your landscape business.
+You’re investing in an operating system for your landscape business.
 We want to make sure you’re investing with us, check out DynaScape Manage360!